SocksTheWolf/domain-redirects/README.md

 3. Redirect Authority: The domain that you would be redirecting to.
 If you were redirecting to Twitch, this would be a simple `twitch.tv`
 4. If you wanted to add more redirects, say something like `yourdomain.tld/store` you could do so by adding more routes.
 Just put `/store` into the box marked 1.

-Any future additions _should always_ have the redirection scheme set to `https`.
+By default, the redirection scheme will use `https`.
+If your target site doesn't support it (a rare case), write in `http`.

 **NOTE**: REMEMBER TO SAVE AFTER CONFIGURING.
 Your project may take a bit of time to build once you have done this.

 # Conclusion

 From here on out, you are done.
+You can always add, modify and remove routes in the future as well.

-This will make your URL redirects always work, even if you use a registrar such as NameCheap, without having to pay for webhosting to handle the redirects (the alternative).
-As mentioned above, this project qualifies for the [DO Starter Tier](https://www.digitalocean.com/pricing/app-platform), which lets you make three apps like this project for free.
+This project will make your URL redirects always work, even if you use a registrar such as NameCheap, without having to pay for webhosting to handle the redirects (the alternative).
+As mentioned before, this project qualifies for the [DO Starter Tier](https://www.digitalocean.com/pricing/app-platform), which lets you make three apps like this project for free.

 Enjoy the good life of having a simple redirection URL for your socials.